-Stephen Hasegawa represents whistleblowers in qui tam cases and whistleblower submissions involving numerous industries, such as healthcare, defense, aerospace, financial services and government procurement.
+Stephen Hasegawa, a partner at Phillips & Cohen, represents whistleblowers in qui tam cases and whistleblower submissions involving numerous industries, such as healthcare, defense, aerospace, financial services and government procurement.

 He has played a key role in a number of whistleblower cases that have gotten significant results, including:

 - A whistleblower case against a subsidiary of Community Health Systems and three CHS hospitals, which recovered $75 million for the federal government.
 The qui tam lawsuit alleged the hospitals engaged in a scheme to improperly increase federal payments intended for indigent patient care.

 - A qui tam case against Office Depot that the company paid $68.5 million to settle.
 More than 1,000 California cities, counties, school districts and other government entities that allegedly were overcharged for office supplies shared in the recovery.

 - A whistleblower lawsuit alleging the sale of substandard water distribution parts.
 That case resulted in more than $60 million recovered and three important appellate decisions, all in favor of Phillips & Cohen’s clients.

 - A qui tam case against U.S. Renal Care that alleged a company it acquired overcharged Medicare for an anemia drug used to treat dialysis patients.
 The case recovered $7.3 million for the government.

 - A qui tam case against Hawthorn Pharmaceuticals alleging Medicaid fraud that settled for $2.8 million.